JuliaDynamics/DynamicalSystems.jl/docs/src/chaos/fractaldim.md

 # Fractal Dimension

 There are numerous methods that one can use to calculate a so-called "dimension" of a dataset which in the context of dynamical systems is called the [Fractal dimension](https://en.wikipedia.org/wiki/Fractal_dimension).
-Several variants of a computationally feasible fractal dimension exist.
+Several variants of a computationally feasible fractal dimension exist and a simple usage example is shown in the [Fractal dimension example](@ref) subsection.

 ## Generalized dimension
 Based on the definition of the [Generalized entropy](#ChaosTools.genentropy), one can calculate an appropriate dimension, called *generalized dimension*: